IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * If the packet indicates a completed request, the payload is a sequence of "number of isochronous frames following" isochronous frames.
-Each isochronous frame begins with 0&ndash;3 bytes of padding to put the data following it on a 4-byte boundary.
+Each isochronous frame begins with 0-3 octets of padding to put the data following it on a 4-octet boundary.
 After that is a header of the form:

         +----------------------------------------+